SINU1998/Vrinda-Store-Sales-Analysis/README.md

 Recommendation: Develop marketing campaigns showcasing popular products, specifically targeting females aged 18-33 in Maharashtra and Karnataka.

-8. **Recommendations**
-   - Actionable recommendations based on the insights gained.
-This section should provide guidance for improving sales performance and addressing any identified challenges.

 ## How to Use This Repository

 1. Clone the Repository